-Meta To Start Labeling AI-Generated Content In May
+Meta to start labeling AI-generated content in May

 The video showed Biden voting with his adult granddaughter, but was manipulated to falsely appear that he inappropriately touched her chest.

-In a separate incident not linked to Meta, a robocall impersonation of Biden pushed out to tens of thousands of voters urged people to not cast ballots in the New Hampshire primary.
+In a separate incident, a robocall impersonation of Biden pushed out to tens of thousands of voters urged people to not cast ballots in the New Hampshire primary.

 In Pakistan, the party of former prime minister Imran Khan has used AI to generate speeches from their jailed leader.